 - UUUUUUU Valid application (MA533);

 - Carallel Resident of Arizona (MA531);

 - Social Security number (MA532);

 - US citizen (MA507) or appropriate non-citizen status (MA524);

 - • • Not incarcerated (MA525);

 - \ Apply for potential benefits (MA526);

+- Income at or below QMB, SLMB or QI-1 requirements (MA615.3, 4 and 5).

-Term Definition Medicare Savings Program (MSP) The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A. NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
-Persons with End Stage Renal Disease (ESRD)
+rides help with Medicare customers who are entitled to A. There is no categorical lement (i.e., aged, blind or isabled) requirement for the ISP.
+Persons with End stage Renal Disease (ESRD) hei lei isa

 can be eligible, even if DDSA does not determine them disabled, provided they have Medicare Part A. The MSP offers the following programs:

 Qualified Medicare Beneficiary (QMB);

 Specified Low-Income Beneficiary (SLMB); and

 Qualified Individual-1 (QI-1).

 Qualified Medicare Beneficiary (QMB) For customers who:

 Meet the general conditions of eligibility;

-•□□Is entitled to Medicare Part A (MA523);
+•□□Is entitled to Medicare Part A ( MA523 );

 Has income less than or equal to 100% FPL.

 Specified Low-Income Medicare Beneficiary (SLMB) For customers who:

 Deficiency (GEMB) □□Meet the general conditions of eligibility;

-●□□Receive Medicare Part A (MA523); and
+●□□Receive Medicare Part A ( MA523 ); and

-●□□Have income greater than 100% FPL but less than or equal to 120% FPL.
+•□□Have income greater than 100% FPL but less than or equal to 120% FPL.

 NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B.

 Qualified Individual-1 (QI-1) For customers who:

-Receive Medicare Part A (MA523); and
+Receive Medicare Part A ( MA523 ); and

-□□Have income greater than 120% FPL but less than or equal to 135% FPL.
+come greater than 120% FPLs than or equal to 135% FPL.
 NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.